What courses do I need?

 Does Bastyr require standardized test scores or letters of recommendation?

-None of our programs requires standardized tests as part of the application; however the Master of Public Health program does require the GRE.
+Most of our programs do not require standardized tests as part of the application; however the Master of Public Health program does require the GRE.
 Undergraduate programs do not require letters of recommendation unless you are a student applying through the undergraduate entry options offered in Doctor of Acupuncture Medicine or the Master of Science in Midwifery.

 Can I take any courses from Bastyr's curriculum at my community college?

 No more than 90 credits may be earned at a community college with the following possible exceptions (depending on your major): Anatomy and physiology, organic chemistry, microbiology, statistics, abnormal psychology, developmental psychology, psychology of personality, and social psychology.
 If any of these additional courses are taken, a maximum of 100 community college credits may transfer.